dojot/docs/source/security/mqtt-tls.rst

 the device with ID 24f6 can write to topic /admin/24f6/attrs.
 The device ID is retrieved in 'Common name' certificate field.

-If a device sends data to a topic which it has no write permissions, then all data is discarded.
+If a device sends data to a topic to which it has no write permissions, then all data is discarded.
 Mosquitto won't log any errors related to this.

-When the ACL is changes, Mosquitto must be restarted (or a SIGDUP signal can be sent to its process).
+When the ACL is changed, Mosquitto must be restarted (or sent a SIGDUP signal).
 MQTT-Manager does this automatically when creating or removing devices.

 A script is executed when firing the container up.
-This script will generate a pair of keys to Mosquitto, retrieves the certificate and CRL from a CA and asks it to sign its public key.
-ALl generated files are placed in /usr/local/src/mosquitto-1.4.13/certs (inside the container).
+This script will generate a pair of keys for Mosquitto, retrieve the certificate and CRL from dojot's CA and ask it to sign its public key.
+ALl generated files are placed in /usr/local/src/mosquitto-1.4.13/certs (within the container).

-Mosquitto will only accept device connections that have certificate signed by its trusty CA.
+Mosquitto will only accept device connections that have certificate signed by its trusted CA.

-Also note that MQTT-Manager is used only in case when a TLS-enabled broker is needed.
+Also note that MQTT-Manager is used only when a TLS-enabled broker is needed.
 If this is not the case, then the vanilla `ansi/mosquitto docker image <https://hub.docker.com/r/ansi/mosquitto>`_ can be used.

 Mosquitto configuration files